TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/autoscale-flapping-detected.md

 <properties
     pageTitle="Autoscale Flapping Detected"
-    description="Flapping occurs when autoscale detects a situation where scaling in one direction would trigger a scaling in the opposite direction." infoBubbleText="Flapping occurs when autoscale detects a situation where scaling in one direction would trigger a scaling in the opposite direction." service="microsoft.insights"
+    description="Flapping occurs when the act of scaling down would later cause autoscale to scale up immediately." infoBubbleText="Flapping occurs when the act of scaling down would later cause autoscale to scale up immediately." service="microsoft.insights"
     resource="autoscale"
     ms.author="anstubbs"